- Crepes, fruit

 - Buy bread from the local salvage store for $1.09 per loaf and freeze it (I don’t go weekly), rather than $3.50 at a ‘normal’ grocery store.
 By the way, it is all still within the sale date and gets delivered twice a week.
 As my husband doesn’t like traditional white or wheat bread, this is a good compromise.
 The other compromise is to stop by the bakery on the way home from church on Sundays – the breads are 1/2 price.

-- Found a source of frozen croissants, the same as the restaurant he like has, and bought them in bulk.
+- Found a source of frozen croissants, the same as the restaurant he likes uses, and bought them in bulk.
 Add this to coffee that we found we like, we are able to make a nice breakfast at home for $2-$3 per person versus $7 or $8 at the restaurant.
 AND we don’t have to drive there.

 - Got the recipe for basic crepes from my husband’s sister.
 We are able to make crepes on Sunday mornings for everyone for under $.50 – including drinks and the maple syrup we bought in gallon sizes from a sugar bush and re-canned into quart jars.